ewald-florian/Data-Science-Projects/Top-Line-Analysis/README.txt

 Files:

-Top-Line-Analysis-Notebook.ipynb - The original ipynb notebook, not converted to html.
+Top-Line-Analysis-Notebook.ipynb - The ipynb notebook contains the entire topline analysis.
 In order to use this notebook, please change directory.

 Dependencies used in the ipynb:
 - pandas